 TEXT “vaccine” (FOR ENGLISH) OR “vacuna” (FOR SPANISH) TO 667873

 to get contact information for your preferred vaccine provider

 COVID-19 VACCINE HOTLINE

 Available 24 hours a day, 7 days a week.

 Answers available in multiple languages.

-The initial supply of COVID-19 vaccine(s) is very limited for several months.
+The supply of COVID-19 vaccine(s) is very limited.
 This means that a vaccine will not be immediately available to everyone who wants one.
 To be as fair and efficient with distribution as possible, the state has developed a phased approach to vaccine distribution to save lives and end the crisis that has been brought on by the pandemic as quickly as possible.
 By vaccinating people who are most likely to get COVID-19 first, we can keep more Coloradans safe.